pivotal/docs-tap/getting-started/iterate-new-app-intellij.hbs.md

    On the **Tanzu Panel** tab, the status of Live Update is reflected under the `tanzu-java-web-app` workload entry.
-   Live update can take 1 to 3 minutes while the workload deploys and the Knative service becomes available.
+   Live update can take up to three minutes while the workload deploys and the Knative service becomes available.

    >**Note** Depending on the type of cluster you use, you might see an error similar to the following:
    >